Elementary equivalence and diffeomorphism groups of smooth manifolds: Introduction

-We prove the Main Theorem largely in two steps, as described by the following two theorems.
-In the first step, we construct a group theoretic sentence expressing that ``My underlying manifold is diffeomorphic to $M$'': \begin{thmA}[Manifold recognition] For all closed smooth manifolds $M$, there exists a sentence $\phi_M$ such that the following hold: \begin{enumerate}[(i)] \item if a group $G$ satisfies $\Diff^\infty_{0(,\omega)}(M)\le G\le \Diff^1_{(\omega)}(M)$, then $G\models\phi_M$; \item if a group $H$ satisfies $\Diff^\infty_{0(,\omega)}(N)\le H\le \Diff^1_{(\omega)}(N)$ for some closed smooth manifold $N$ and if $H\models\phi_M$, then $M$ and $N$ are diffeomorphic. \end{enumerate} \end{thmA} Note that the sentence $\phi_M$ may differ in the volume-preserving case.
-In the second step, we find a formula $\rho_q(g)$ implying (but not necessarily equivalent to) that ``the diffeomorphsim $g$ is not $C^s$ for $s>q$''.
+\textit{From now on, we adopt the convention that all manifolds under consideration are orientable and of dimension at least two, whenever $\Diff^r_{\vol}$ and $\Diff^r_{0,\vol}$ are discussed.} We prove the Main Theorem largely in two steps, as described by the following two theorems.
+In the first step, we construct a group theoretic sentence expressing that ``My underlying manifold is diffeomorphic to $M$'': \begin{thmA}[Manifold recognition] For all closed, connected, smooth manifolds $M$, there exists a sentence $\phi_M$ such that the following hold: \begin{enumerate}[(i)] \item if we have $\Diff^\infty_{0(,\vol)}(M)\le G\le \Diff^1_{(\vol)}(M)$, then $\phi_M\in\Th G$; \item if a group $H$ satisfies $\Diff^\infty_{0(,\vol)}(N)\le H\le \Diff^1_{(\vol)}(N)$ for some closed, connected, smooth manifold $N$ and if $\phi_M\in\Th H$, then $M$ and $N$ are diffeomorphic. \end{enumerate} \end{thmA} Note that the sentence $\phi_M$ may differ in the volume-preserving case.
+In the second step, we find a formula $\rho_q(g)$ implying (but not necessarily equivalent to) the statement that ``the diffeomorphsim $g$ is not $C^s$ for $s>q$''.